-German Extension General senior subject
+German Extension

 German Extension equips students with a deeper intercultural understanding and enhanced communicative abilities, preparing them for an increasingly globalised world.
 As this course is an Extension subject, it is expected that students will engage with authentic texts that are challenging in their language elements and in their ideas and concepts.